-You’re either going to say ‘yummy,’ ‘vampires,’ ‘bad breath,’ or ‘yuck.’
-If you say anything besides yuck, you’ll be interested to know garlic is a simple crop to grow.
+When you hear the word garlic, you probably think something like: ‘yummy,’ ‘vampires,’ ‘bad breath,’ or ‘yuck.’
+If you say anything besides yuck, you’ll be interested to know growing garlic is a lot easier than many people realize.

 Not to mention, it’s good for you as well.